 Once you have attended a training session, you will be able to enter the date you completed your training and a member of the mentoring team will approve your profile and you will become 'live' on the platform.
 This means your profile will be discoverable to mentees and they can apply to match with you.

 You can sign up to our training sessions on a rolling basis and we run a minumum of two sessions each year.
+Our next training sessions are planned for early 2020, and to register your interest please complete the form below.

 The first thing you will need to do when setting up a profile is determine whether you are participating in the career development or student:trainee stream.
 The career development scheme is unrestricted and anyone can join.
 The student:trainee scheme is designed specifically for trainee solicitors to act as mentors for LLB and Diploma students and graduates.